bluecatlabs/who-da-for-splunk/README.md

 - IP Address type (DHCP or Static)
 - IP Address lease time (if DHCP)

+## Customization

+Modify the useful_fields list in who-da/bin/stream.py to configure the fields added by the search function.

 ## Installation Instructions

 To install the app directly from this repository: